QuickStart Guide

 Setting things up

-****🗝️ Get your ApiRTC key
+****🗝️ Get your ApiRTC key and authorize your domain

 In order to connect to the ApiRTC services, you need an API key.